AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-share-collection.md

  <!--The administrators can share and unshare a collection with the authorized Brand Portal users.
 Editors and viewers can view and share the collections created by them, shared with them, and public collections.-->

 Collections are shared as link via an e-mail.
-The users with whom you are sharing collections are required to have an account on Brand Portal.
 Everybody with access to the share link can open the collection, whereas, shared e-mails can be forwarded to anyone.
-Additionally, shared links are temporary and accessible for a limited duration only.
+Additionally, [shared links](https://experienceleague.adobe.com/docs/experience-manager-brand-portal/using/share/brand-portal-link-share.html?lang=en) are temporary and accessible for a limited duration only.
 Alternatively, users can be invited as permanent members to collections.
 There are the following types of users for the collections:

 * **Administrators** can share or unshare a collection with authorized Brand Portal users.
 They can invite other users to a specific collection and define their role on that collection.
 In addition, administrators can create public collections.